JulianIsLost5/minescript-scripts/lib_inv/README.md

 # Lib_Inv

-**Version:** 1.5.0\
+**Version:** 1.5.1
-**Author:** JulianIsLost\
+**Author:** JulianIsLost
 **Date:** 03.09.2025

 User-friendly API for performing invenotry operations in Minecraft.
 This module should be imported by other scripts and not run directly.

-Big thanks to [maxuser](https://github.com/maxuser0) for creating the mod and [razrcraft](https://github.com/R4z0rX) for bringing light into the darkness of minescript coding
+> Big thanks to [maxuser](https://github.com/maxuser0) for creating the mod and [razrcraft](https://github.com/R4z0rX) for bringing light into the darkness of minescript coding
 ---

 ## Prerequisites